 Also, Walmart Marketplace tends to place a lot of emphasis on its fast shipping programs, especially TwoDay.
-So, you’ll want to be selective in your search and choose 3PLs like Deliverr (Walmart’s official fulfillment partner) or ShipBob that can support this nationwide.
+So, you’ll want to be selective in your search and choose 3PLs like Deliver (Walmart’s official fulfillment partner).
 Furthermore, Walmart bans the use of Amazon MCF for fulfillment for any Walmart Marketplace orders.

 Ultimately, you’ll want to know if your shipping system can live up to the standards that Walmart requires and is cost-efficient.
 To compete as a 3P seller, you need to be able to offer fast shipping at low costs to your buyer.
 DSV sellers share similar challenges, while 1P sellers are only concerned with wholesale shipment.

 Walmart has a reputation to uphold rooted in its everyday low price strategy.
 As such, every marketplace seller must likewise offer competitive, if not the lowest, price for his/her products.
 In general, it’s wise to check how your competitors on Walmart are already pricing their products before involving yourself with Walmart at all.